Starbucks sues Workers United union over post supporting Palestinians

-Starbucks sued the union organizing its workers Wednesday, saying a social media post supporting Palestinians from a union account early in the Israel-Hamas war angered hundreds of customers and damaged its reputation.
+Starbucks sued the union organizing its workers Wednesday, saying a social media post supporting Palestinians from a union account early in the Hamas-Israel war angered hundreds of customers and damaged its reputation.

 Starbucks is suing for trademark infringement, demanding that Workers United stop using the name Starbucks Workers United for the branch that is organizing the coffee company’s workers.
 Starbucks also wants the group to stop using a circular green logo that resembles Starbucks’ logo.

 On Oct.
-9, two days after Hamas militants rampaged across communities in southern Israel, Starbucks Workers United posted “Solidarity with Palestine!” on X, formerly known as Twitter.
-Workers United — a Philadelphia-based affiliate of the Service Employees International Union — has said the post was up for no more than 40 minutes before it was deleted.
+9, two days after Hamas rampaged across communities in southern Israel, Starbucks Workers United posted “Solidarity with Palestine!” on the social media platform X. Workers United — a Philadelphia-based affiliate of the Service Employees International Union — has said the post was up for no more than 40 minutes before it was deleted.

 But posts and retweets from local Starbucks Workers United branches supporting Palestinians and condemning Israel were still visible on X Wednesday.
 Seattle-based Starbucks filed its lawsuit in U.S. District Court for the Southern District of Iowa, noting that Iowa City Starbucks Workers United was among those posting pro-Palestinian messages.

 In a letter sent to Workers United on Oct.
-13, Starbucks demanded that the union stop using its name and similar logo.
+13, Starbucks demanded the union stop using its name and similar logo.
 In its response, Workers United said Starbucks Workers United’s page on X clearly identifies it as a union.

 “Starbucks is seeking to exploit the ongoing tragedy in the Middle East to bolster the company’s anti-union campaign,” Workers United President Lynne Fox wrote in a letter to Starbucks.